stanleySimeon/Budget_App/README.md

 # ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Budget App

-> This is a Ruby on Rails mobile web application that allows users to manage is budget, users have a list of transactions associated with a category, so that they can see how much money they spent and on what.
+> This is a Ruby on Rails mobile web application that allows users to manage their budget, users have a list of transactions associated with a category, so that they can see how much money they spent and on what.

 ## Built With